tadorfer/protlearn/README.md

 </p>

 This illustration shows how AAIndex1 is computed, using 'ARN' as a sample sequence.
-It is highly recommended to pass `standardize=zscore` if the resulting dataframe is intended to serve as input to a classifier/regressor.
+It is highly recommended to `standardize` the data if the resulting dataframe is intended to serve as input to a classifier/regressor.

 For more information --> `help(aaindex1)`